 Again the focus here is on full albums, not singles, but long playing releases you can slap on and listen all the way through.
 We know these are a dying breed, but it still is the way we consume music, no shuffle, Spotify or singles for us.

 This begins our top ten and we will wrap it up tomorrow.
-You can find our list of 'just misses' and let downs here
+You can find our list of 'just misses' and let downs here.

 Like all of our lists or 'best of' roundups, these are meant to start conversations not end them...

+Since we started doing these lists back in 2009, there has never been a year where the gap from our just misses selections and the number one album has been so close.
+All of these records are worth your time and money.
 The NYC based rock band was clearly influenced by another NYC based rock band a few decades removed as Sympathy For Life is the most dance-rock album Parquet Courts have produced and delivers a clear Talking Heads in their prime vibe.
 It is also RtBE's favorite release of theirs as glimmers of hope mix with their angular sound as great rhythms bounce throughout while still delivering a punky edge.

 Tamara Lindeman and crew delivered a break through album with Ignorance.
 Her pop leanings and a great rhythm section propel the songs forward.
 Tension/release, gorgeous vocals, bumping beats, all work together.
 Call it folk-pop, call it a call to action on climate change, call it whatever, it is simply a great listen.